Hebden's Star of Hope Lodge

 Robert Birch was the Vice Grand, which meant he was serving as the Vice-Chairman of the Lodge.

 Born in 1829, Birch spent much of his working life as a miner, but after the mines closed he became a farmer / grazier.
 He never married, and lived with his mother until she died in 1893.
 He died in 1903.
-Both he and his mother have memorial stones in the the cemetery that are still standing.
+Both he and his mother are commemorated on a headstone in the church graveyard that is still standing.

 Hardacre was born in 1830, the son of Thomas Hardacre, a Hebden farmer.
 In 1851 he was a farm labourer, but when he married Mary Anne Joy, daughter of Thomas Joy, in 1858, he called himself a farmer.
 About that time he moved to a 430 acre farm in Bordley where he stayed until his death in 1896.
 He was buried in Rylstone.